yegor256/blog/_drafts/metrics.md

   * **Bugs Reported**.
     Once a bug is reported and accepted by the project, the reporter must get an extra point.
-This is how the quality of project grows: by [encouraging]({% pst 2018/jul/2018-07-24-bugs-or-pull-requests %})
+This is how the quality of a project grows: by [encouraging]({% pst 2018/jul/2018-07-24-bugs-or-pull-requests %})
     everybody to report bugs.

   * **Releases Published**.
-    In a disciplined project new versions are released every day; in others, every week or even months (or never).
+    In a disciplined project new versions are released every day; in others, every week or every few months (or never).
 Every release is a stressful operation and it only seems logical to reward programmers for them.

   * **Uptime**.